hqyone/tRNAExplorer/README.md

     Using : `pip3 install -r requirements_3.txt` or `pip install -r requirements.txt`
 ## 3. Installation
 * Step 1: Download and unzip the pipeline  https://github.com/hqyone/tRNAExplorer/archive/master.zip
-* Step 2: Install requirements ...
+* Step 2: Install software in requirements ...
 * Step 3: Initialization settings:
-    * Find and modify the file named [init](init) at the root directory of tRNAExplorer
+    * Find and modify the file named [init](init) at the root directory of tRNAExplorer (Important !!!)
     * Change the absolute path for Trimmomatics, BLASTN and makeblastdb in the file.

 ## 4. Running